paulononaka/mobcli/README.md

 # Mobcli

-> Mobcli is a command line tool for Android developers to automate the building of a Android mono-repo multi project (features team).
+> Mobcli is a command line tool for Android developers to automate the building of an Android mono-repo multi project (features team).

 ## Todo

-- Validate if it find has no projets
+- Validate if it find has no projets and identify app by com.android.application plugin
-- Changes the logic of exiting

 ## Requirements